janscience/MicroConfig/docs/userguide.md

 ## Parameter

-Parameter allow you to configure strings, enums, integer types, or floats by means of template classes.
+Parameter allow you to configure strings, enums, booleans, integer types, or floats by means of template classes.

 All parameters take as first arguments the menu where they are added